 We build homes of cement block with sturdy doors and windows.
 New home owners continually tell us:

-”I can finally sleep through the night safely.”
+”The house is so nice.
+We can finally sleep through the night feeling safe and secure!”

 Building homes for the less fortunate is just another way of giving from the plenty that most of us have.
 It fosters community and is a great way to see how people in other cultures live.